kromiii/notion-to-slides/README.md

 H1 and H2 Heading in the notion page will be used as the slide title, and the rest of the content will be used as the slide body.

-You can see the usage from [this](https://speakerdeck.com/khiroyuki1993/notion-to-slides-convert-notion-page-to-presentation-slides), which is also created by this package.
+You can see the usage from [getting started slides](https://speakerdeck.com/khiroyuki1993/notion-to-slides-convert-notion-page-to-presentation-slides), which is also created by this package.

 ## Usage